Packington Estate

 18th November 2024

-Cloudy & overcast morning followed by rain, becoming heavy, from mid-afternoon.
+Cloudy and overcast morning followed by rain, becoming heavy, from mid-afternoon.
 Light south-easterly.

 A comprehensive count across the pools produced the following: